Rural Japans Hidden Gem: Nagoro Village

 Night falls fast on this little village in the hollow of the Tokushima mountains.
 The dolls begin to cast gigantic frightening shadows.
 The crows, more at ease at that time of day, land here and there against a purple sky with the aggressive kaa! kaa! cry that gives the birds their name, karasu.
 Time for me to leave, and let Tsukimi Ayano go home.

-I wonder what she dreams about at night … Maybe a world of dolls, with a mysterious village of humans lost in the mountains?
+I wonder what she dreams about at night … maybe a world of dolls, with a mysterious settlement lost in the mountains?

 And for more awesome content about Japan, follow Jordy Meow on Instagram ! 🎵